dzygann/intel-sgx/README.md

 * Go through the wizard until the Finish button is enabled
 * Open the context menu by clicking on the project with the right mouse button and go to Intel(R) Software Guard Extensions Tools → Add Intel(R) SGX Enclave
 * Add the enclave name and hit OK on the appearing dialog
-* A new folder is created with a full working skelton of SGX
+* A new folder is created with a full working skeleton of SGX
 * You can build it by using the hammer icon in the toolbar.
 * To run the application click on your project and select Run As → Local C/C++ Application

-If you get a error message like `error while loading shared libraries: libsgx_urts_sim.so: cannot open shared object file: No such file or directory` you have to do the following steps:
+If you get an error message like `error while loading shared libraries: libsgx_urts_sim.so: cannot open shared object file: No such file or directory` you have to do the following steps:
 * Edit the configuration of executable
-** The little gear icon next to name of your application
+** The little gear icon next to the name of your application
 * Open the tab Environment
 * Add the variable LD_LIBRARY_PATH and the value pointing to your sdk_libs e.g. /opt/intel/sgxsdk/sdk_libs